sbarex/MediaInfo/README.md

     - `"openWith"`: open the file with an application.
 You need to set the full path of the application in `userInfo["application"]`.
     - `"openSettings"`: open the MediaInfo settings application.
     - `"clipboard"`: copy the path to the clipboard.
+    - `"export"`: copy the file info to the clipboard.
     - `"reveal"`: reveal a file on the Finder.
 You can set `userInfo["file"]` with the path of the file to reveal, otherwise the current file is used.
     - `"about"`: open the GitHub page of this project.
     - `"custom"`: perform a custom action.
 You need to set the function _name_ to be called in `userInfo["code"]`.